DKFN/freighttrain/README.md

 ### I don't have debian based distro or java

-If you have docker you can run the freighttrain image in
+If you have docker you can run the freighttrain image in docker !

+Just pull the latest version from docker hub (only dev branch available at the moment)

+docker pull dkfn/freighttrain:dev

+Go to your project directory containing the .freight file.

+You then have to run this command to attach your project directory and the host docker socket to the freighttrain container.

+= ran out of battery sorry=

+After your containers are all launched and accessible via the host machine just like you ran the freighttrain binary

+# Actual todos
+listed by priority order

+- Tests
+- Provide envs for all containers
+- Daemon option for freighttrain container
+- Make a better demo app
+- Provide utility commands
+- Allow script name parameter for multiple configurations

 # Build
 Run in dev with example .freight file :